Clemapfel/jluna/docs/manual.md

 Process finished with exit code 0
 ```

 This time, because the tasks was not destructed prematurely, it had 10 milliseconds more time to finish.
-This happened to be enough for it to reach its intended count.
+This happened to be enough for it to reach its intended count, after which it was safely destructed when `main` returned.

 jluna has no equivalent to Julia's `Threads.@spawn`.
-This is, to force users to keep track of their tasks: to `.schedule` a task, they need to first cache it in a variable.
-This hopefully avoids situations where tasks end unexpectedly.
+This is to force users to keep track of their tasks.
+To `.schedule` a task, they need to first cache it in a variable.
+This hopefully avoids situations where tasks end unexpectedly because they go out of scope.

 ### Accessing a Tasks State